 Dust as needed for lice with diatomateous earth or pyrethrin louse powder.
 The first tell tale sign of a louse problem is the observance of your animals itching themselves.
 Their haircoat will show little itch marks or roughed up hair here and there, and often chewed hair patches over their withers.

 Vaccinate for tetanus and Clostridium perfringens types C & D, AKA "overeating disease".
 We use "Bar Vac CD + T" .
 Ideally, give 1-2 months before your does kid (this would be their annual booster) , and to your kids at weaning (2 doses, 1 month apart).

 Due to their picky eating habits and dislike of eating soiled hay off the ground, goats carry a reduced worm load as compared to many other species of livestock.
-Deworm with diatomateous earth othe de-wormer of your choice.
+Deworm with Ivermectin, Valbazen (if not pregnant), diatomateous earth other de-wormer of your choice.

 How to Milk a Goat

 Milking a dairy goat need not be complicated, though there are a few essential things you will need:

 1. Milking stand with feed bowl (we feed alfalfa & molasses meal on the stand, and grain later in th e pen).